Kuwaiti govt resigns, possibly helping to end political standoff | Politics

 Kuwaiti govt resigns, possibly helping to end political standoff

+Kuwait's government on Monday submitted its resignation to the ruling emir, state news agency KUNA reported, a move that could help end a standoff with opposition lawmakers that has hindered fiscal reform.
+It was the second time a government headed by Prime Minister Sheikh Sabah al-Khalid al-Sabah has resigned this year in a feud with the elected parliament.

-Kuwait's government on Monday submitted its resignation to the ruling emir, Al Qabas and Al-Rai newspapers reported, in a move that could help end a standoff with opposition lawmakers that has hindered fiscal reform.
+Kuwait's government on Monday submitted its resignation to the ruling emir, state news agency KUNA reported, a move that could help end a standoff with opposition lawmakers that has hindered fiscal reform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)